jessicalanglab/jessicalanglab.github.io/Team.md

 Kevin is an undergraduate student at UW-Madison, where he is pursuing dual majors in Computer Science and Data Science.
 He assists with our computational projects and aspires to attend graduate school in the future.
 Kevin's area of expertise primarily centers around data wrangling and analytics.
 Outside of his academic and professional pursuits, he enjoys staying active through badminton, working out, and reading, as well as listening to music and spending time with friends.

 # Former Lab Members:
-Srihari Gopalan - Research Assistant
+Josie Wood - Research Intern and Research Assistant (2022-2024) Srihari Gopalan - Research Assistant (2022-2024)

 # We're growing our team!